This post may contain affiliate links.

 Image Credit: Deposit Photos

-To get rid of lime stains in the toilet bowl, try giving it a spray of WD-40.
+To remove lime stains from the toilet bowl, try spraying it with WD-40.
 After that, a good scrub using a toilet brush followed by a flush should do the trick.

 WD-40 will work its magic to break down the grime and lime deposits, making the job much easier.